8 Expert-Backed Secrets to Succeed in Your Job

 Allow yourself to fail

 Failure has a bad connotation, but it can actually be your path to success.
 Forcing yourself to get out of your comfort zone will help you develop new skills and encourage you to take more risks, says Chanie Wilschanski, early childhood leadership coach and founder of DiscoverED Consulting.
 “You slowly start to become more comfortable with this process of ‘failing forward,’” she says.
 “You might not be winning, but you’re still moving forward.”
 Promise yourself that once a week, you’ll try something new that you’re afraid you won’t succeed in.
 For instance, put your introversion aside and ask to join a group of coworkers for lunch every Tuesday, or ask if you can cover a certain task for your boss.
 If your attempts don’t stack up, see it as a second chance instead of a failure, says Wilschanski.
 Once you accept that the result might be what you’d hoped, you’ll have the freedom to try new things and even start thriving in the areas that used to be weaknesses.
-Find out what science says is the most productive way to handle failure.

 Go to colleagues before your boss

 When you hit a roadblock on a tough assignment, your first instinct might be to go directly to your boss for help.
 Before you ask a higher-up, though, take time to ask colleagues for ideas, then bring those solutions (acknowledging your coworkers’ help, of course) to your manager.
 Not only will you pull your team together and recognize your colleagues’ strengths, but your boss will notice you’re invested in the job—not just someone who expects the answers to be handed to them.
 “When promotions come around, you’re on the boss’s radar as someone who’s a hard worker and a performer,” says Wilschanski.
 Don’t miss these other 16 smart ways to build trust with your boss.